 Especially if you’re working with other social media managers, this is a GREAT way to get to know your most active users and the interactions these users have had with your brand.

 Seasoned social managers know that when it comes to reporting, the goal is not to overwhelm your boss or client with an endless array of data points.
 These non-social folks just want to quickly see that you’ve done what you’ve set out to do with their social accounts.

 We’ll let you impress whoever you want in two ways.

 You can share your Web-based stats on your audience, engagement, awareness, and management.

 Or you can download and totally customize a PowerPoint deck to knock the socks of your person-to-impress.
 Add your logo, take out stats that are not as meaningful to your brand, add a slide on your email or Website efforts.
-It’s yours to shape as you wish!
+It’s yours to shape as you wish.

-This is just one of at least a dozen slides you’ll get with your PowerPoint deck.
 Better than a drab spreadsheet or static PDF, don’t you think?